Pedal Pain-Free: How to Prevent Common Cycling Injuries

 Can cycling hurt your back or knees permanently?

 Not usually — unless you ignore warning signs.
-Most issues stem from overuse or poor bike fit and can be reversed or prevented with smart adjustments and rest.
+Most issues come from overuse or poor setup and can be reversed with rest and fit changes.

 Do padded gloves really make that much of a difference?

 Yes.
-For longer rides especially, padded gloves reduce nerve pressure and absorb vibration, helping prevent numbness, tingling, and wrist fatigue.
+For longer rides, padded gloves reduce nerve pressure and absorb vibration, which helps prevent numbness and wrist fatigue.

 Disclaimer: I’m not a doctor — just a long-distance cyclist sharing what has worked for me over the years.
 Always listen to your body, and if you’re experiencing persistent pain or discomfort, please consult a healthcare professional before self-treating or continuing to ride.